 Obvious?
 Yes.
 Simple?
 No. The right photo often involves lots of research.
 For eLearning, it is often the image that shows people performing a task in a realistic setting.
 Their facial expressions, body positions and gestures look like ones you’ve seen in the real world.

 However, the lower photo actually looks like someone backing up a forklift.
-His body position, the placement of his hands and the load he is moving look real.
+His body position, placement of his hands and the load he is moving look real.
 Also, the subject is not directly in the center, which adds interest, and the scene is lit well enough.
 The striking difference between the two photos can make a difference to viewers.
 It adds credibility to the learning experience.

 2. Make Inclusive Choices

 When you are trying to meet an intense deadline or solve a tough problem, you might forget to check that your media assets are inclusive.
 Inclusive means your photos consist of a range of ethnic groups, races, disabilities, genders, ages, and sexual orientations.
 I recently completed a project that included 13 medical case studies.
-Because it was hard for me to keep mental track of whether my imagery was inclusive, I created a matrix to track the types of diversity I was including.
+Because it was hard for me to keep mental track of whether my imagery was inclusive, I created a matrix to track the diversity I was including.
 My goal was to ensure that participants could see themselves in the program.

-3. Represent Abstractions in Concrete Terms
+3. Represent Abstract Concepts in Concrete Terms

 4. Use a Unique Camera Angle